Who Should Not Value Your Business

 Exiting a business is a high stakes endeavor to monetize what is likely a family’s largest asset.
-Many options for valuation exist, but note that valuation of a company for potential sale is dramatically simpler than valuing the equity in a company or the value of company shares.
-More options are available to value a business, than the business’ securities.
+Many options for valuation exist, but note that valuation for potential sale is dramatically simpler than valuing the equity in a company or the value of company shares.

 "Beware of agents and business brokers that have a vested interest in listing your business with them, as this is how they make their money.
 Since they get paid primarily upon sale, any sale is better than no sale." - Attributed to Forbes Magazine